untitled-pit-group/foxhound/doc/API.rst

     2404 not_found
         The ``upload_id`` provided does not correspond to an in-progress upload.

-After calling this method, ``files.check_indexing_progress`` can be called periodically to check the processing status of this file.
+After calling this method, ``files.get`` can be called periodically to check the processing status and the resolved type of this file.

 ==============
 uploads.cancel
 ==============

-:Summary: Request the server to clean up any state associated with this file,
+:Summary: Request the server to clean up any state associated with this file.
-    including deleting any partial uploaded data from GCS.
 :Params:
     upload_id
         The upload ID, as returned by ``uploads.begin``.